K-E-R-A-D/BARcSharp/README.md

 Now that the tool itself should be close to perfect, it should be able to extract most (if not all) Switch .bars files, but i'll try to keep improving them sometimes

 # Some requirement(s) to use the program?

-I'm not even very sure about this, but perhaps, just in case, you might need to install the .NET Desktop Runtime here: https://dotnet.microsoft.com/download/dotnet/5.0
+I'm not even very sure about this, but perhaps, just in case, you might need to install the .NET Desktop Runtime.
+Get it from here: https://dotnet.microsoft.com/download/dotnet/5.0

 # How to use